Harsbo/IOS_Adventures/README.md

 ```

 ## Final words
-This was developed and tested on IOS XE Software Version 03.17.00.S, IOS Software Version 15.6(1)S, Embedded Event Manager Version 4.00.
-Using other versions may not work as intended and can therefore possibly ruin the game experience.
-Testing of other setups and feedback of the game is much appreciated.

-If you're having trouble getting your prefixes to or through the castles make sure that you follow the level requirements completely but also think about any technical limitations that you can hit with this kind of setup.
+If you're having trouble getting your prefixes to or through the castles make sure that you follow the level requirements completely but also think about any technical limitations associated with this kind of setup.
 With that said good luck, it's not an easy game!